tqbl/gccaps/README.rst

 GCCaps - Capsule Routing for Sound Event Detection
 ==================================================

-This is the source code for the system described in the paper 'Capsule Routing for Sound Event Detection'.
+This is the source code for the system described in the paper `'Capsule Routing for Sound Event Detection' <https://arxiv.org/abs/1806.04699>`_.

 Requirements
 ------------